tor-jorgen/simpleinvoice-server/README.md

 ### Configuration

 Se [Configuration](#Configuration) for information on how to configure the backend.

-In addition to the typical configuration, you need to add the following environment variable to the `.env` file:
+In addition to the typical configuration, you need to add the following environment variable to the `.env` file to allow traffic from the Simple Invoice App running in React development mode:

 ```shell
 ALLOW_HOSTS=http://localhost:5173
 ```

-This is to allow traffic from the Simple Invoice App running in React development mode.

 ### Running/debugging server from IDE